sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-5-shortcutoperators.rst

    :match_3: System.out.println(++score);|||Assign score the value 6, then print the value 6.
    :match_4: System.out.println(--score);|||Assign score the value 4, then print the value 4.

    Assume score=5 and each line of code is executed independent of the others.
-Match each line of code to the correct result.
+Match each line of code to the correct result (drag the code block to the matching result).